 Christine's expert tip: There are three parking garages nearby: Writer's Square, Tabor Center and Park Central

 Be prepared for wintry fun!
 Santa's Village at Chatfield Farms is different than the holiday display on York Street.
 It combines the beloved illumination extravaganza with live reindeer, crafts, a Santa movie and hayrides, creating a more interactive experience that's destined to become an enduring holiday favorite, especially among young families.
 Strolling along lighted paths and in and out of illuminated buildings, visitors might pet the reindeer, happen upon Santa's elves and stop to create quick holiday crafts with Mrs. Claus, which they can take home to decorate their own houses.
 There will be holiday treats and hot and cold beverages for purchase as well.
+New this year is a giant snow globe to play in (and a cool photo op.

 Recommended for Things to Do in December because: Chatfield Farms' Santa's Village is a nice complement to the Botanic Gardens' illumination extravaganza at York Street.
 Visitors should see both.